Health alert

 - if returning home, patients should isolate at home until test results are available.

-- Offer MMR vaccine to people born during or after 1966 who do not have documented evidence of receiving two doses of a measles-containing vaccine or documented evidence of immunity.
+- Offer state-funded MMR vaccine to people born during or after 1966 who do not have documented evidence of receiving two doses of a measles-containing vaccine or documented evidence of immunity.
+A Medicare card is not required for state-funded MMR vaccine.

 - Serology is not required before vaccinating.

-- People who are not Medicare eligible can also receive the free MMR vaccine.
-Refer to the Australian Immunisation Handbook for further guidance on immunisation.
+- Refer to the Australian Immunisation Handbook for further guidance on immunisation.